 Typically, you can find this amp going for under $100, but If you want a little bit more power, there is a 25-watt version as well with the same features if your budget permits it – it’s still under $150, and it’s something to think about if you might benefit from the extra power.

 While the Fender Rumble has a minimalist approach to its design, the FLY 3 Bass amp comes with a few more features on its interface.
-Instead of a 3-band EQ, you a single EQ knob, that controls depth.
+Instead of a 3-band EQ, you have a single EQ knob that controls the depth.
 This may seem like a loss in comparison to the Fender, but it works just fine, and you’ll be able to hear how it sounds shortly.
 You can also work around this by getting an EQ pedal for bass.

-Perhaps the best feature of this practice amp for bass is that it is super-compact and it can be entirely battery-powered, which makes the most portable option in this list.
-It lives up to its name – it’s as light as fly (well not exactly, but it’s very light) and you play on the fly.
-However, you can plug it in too if you want to, but the adaptor is sold separately.
+Perhaps the best feature of this practice amp for bass is that it is super-compact and it can be entirely battery-powered, which makes it the most portable option in this list.
+It lives up to its name – it’s as light as a fly (well, not exactly, but it’s very light), and you play on the fly.
+However, you can plug it in, too, if you want to, but the adaptor is sold separately.

-Unlike the Fender Rumble, you get an overdrive, compression which can control with the ratio knob, and a sub-bass option to use, which I think can be very useful.
-While I don’t use overdrive very often, I pretty much always use compression to help keep my tone very even.
+Unlike the Fender Rumble, you get an overdrive, compression, which can control with the ratio knob, and a sub-bass option to use, which I think can be very useful.
+I pretty much always use compression to help keep my tone very even.

 Another thing to keep in mind is that it’s important not to go too crazy with the overdrive and volume on this little amp.
 Most of the demos you’ll find online are mic’d up, but you can still get this gist of how good it can sound; just don’t push it to its limits!